FloridaPlayers/Documents/Constitution.md

 Florida Players shall fund productions in the fall and spring semesters to be student produced and predominantly student run.
 Faculty may be invited to supervise by the student proposing the show.

 1. The plays to be produced shall be established by the Production Selection Committee.
-2. Only Voting members who have maintained membership for two semesters including the semester of the time proposals are eligible to propose shows.
+2. Only voting members who have maintained membership for two semesters including the semester of the time proposals are eligible to propose shows.
 It is the responsibility of the secretary to ensure that all incoming proposals are submitted by those holding voting membership.
 3. Proposals for these shows shall be made in writing to the Production Selection Committee, and shall include the information outlined in the Production Proposal Guidelines.
 4. A director may not propose a show if they have a conflict with a University of Florida School of Theatre and Dance production mandated by their department unless permission is given by his or her department head.
 5. The committee shall select the most promising of these proposals after each producer and director is interviewed by the committee regarding their intentions and overall concept for the piece.